IC 1440 - Spiral Galaxy in Aquarius

 The image below is a photograph of IC 1440 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1440 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1440 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1440 - Spiral Galaxy in Aquarius is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1440 - Spiral Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1440

 Celestial coordinates for the J2000 equinox of IC 1440 are provided in the following table: